 I should say my guilt has reduced over the last couple of years as I have been exposing my son to a lot of enriching activities that are extraordinarily well-suited to his strengths, and I have seen him approach those opportunities with a new kind of energy!
 I would encourage every parent to come and explore Thrively, and as a community, we can help our kids pursue their passions, achieve success, and make it a better world!

 Girish brings more than 20 years of experience in launching highly scalable, robust and secure applications.
 Girish was the original Chief Software Architect at Stamps (NASDAQ: STMP) and helped architect one of the Internet’s most secure (first application to print legal tender online) and scalable platforms.
 Most recently, Girish was Chief Technology Officer at Ubermedia, a leading independent developer of mobile social apps and dynamic advertising solutions, launched within Idealab.
-UberMedia’s portfolio includes market-leading third party Twitter applications UberSocial, Echofon and Plume.
+UberMedia’s portfolio includes market-leading third-party Twitter applications UberSocial, Echofon and Plume.

-Prior to Ubermedia, Girish was the founder, CEO and Chief Architect at CoreObjects, a product development company focused on building core intellectual property for early stage companies.
+Prior to Ubermedia, Girish was the founder, CEO and Chief Architect at CoreObjects, a product development company focused on building core intellectual property for early-stage companies.
 He built a 400+ person engineering team across 3 continents and helped launch over 75 products in 10 years.
-He has assisted the portfolio companies of over a dozen of VC firms including Mayfield, Redpoint, Trinity Ventures, LightSpeed, KP, Norwest and others.
+He has assisted the portfolio companies of over a dozen VC firms including Mayfield, Redpoint, Trinity Ventures, LightSpeed, KP, Norwest, and others.
 As part of CoreObjects, Girish also founded and spun out ClearVu, a software product life cycle management platform addressing the issues of visibility, productivity, predictability and traceability into the software life cycle.
 He also pioneered distributed agile software development and authored Core Unified Process (CUP), an agile, feature-driven development methodology.